Ideal use case overview

 Button colors

-Select the Intro Screen and update the existing text to welcome customers into your experience.
+Update the Intro Screen text to welcome customers into your experience.

-Determine which Q&A screens you want to utitlize.
-The template contains five different question and answer types:
+Determine which Q&A screens you want to utilize.
+The template contains five different question and answer types (Standard buttons, Image buttons, Standard button with two columns, and Select all that apply buttons).

 Delete the screens you don't want to keep and duplicate the screens you want to use until you have 3-5 question screens in total.